codemistic/General-Projects/cnn_tf/README.md

 ## :dart: About ##

-Tensorflow is used to create simple CNN to classify mnist fashion dataset.
+Tensorflow is used to create simple CNN to classify cifar10 dataset.

 ## :rocket: Technologies ##